buzzie71/MaskOfFutures/README.md

 Players can suppress death messages in their own chat feed by running `/ignore-deaths`.
 The same command will also allow death messages in the feed if it was previously suppressed.

 ===
+Switching to vanilla death messages
+===

+Players can opt to see vanilla death messages instead of custom death messages by running `/toggle-oldmsg`.
+The same command will revert the setting and allow players to see custom death messages if they were set to previously receive vanilla death messages.

+Note that item tooltips for enchanted items involved in a kill (such as in a death by player) will not appear for players seeing vanilla death messages when custom death messages are enabled in the plugin configuration.
+Item tooltips will, however, appear for players if custom death messages are disabled.

+Note also that switching to vanilla death messages is still possible if custom death messages are disabled in the plugin configuration, though its effects will not be visible until custom death messages are enabled.

+===
 Altering death messages in-game
 ===